neurallayer/Photon.jl/docs/src/index.md

 So normally you won't need to create your own layers.
-But if you have to, a layer is nothing more than function.
+But if you have to, a layer is in it simplest form nothing more than function that receives and Array and returns an Array.
 So the following could be a layer ;)

 ```julia
 myLayer(X) = is_full_moon() ?
 X .- 1 : X